 - Komplizen Café with vegan breakfast options

-Of course, you keep your ecological footprint the least when you explore our region on foot while hiking.
 The Upper Harz is the ideal travel destination for this.

 - Travel by public transport

 - Use the waste containers provided for disposing of rubbish